 The topic layer

 A topic is the container that holds all the pieces of content on a specific subject, presenting them as one intervention.
-The technical term for this layer is 'topic', but in daily use we still use the term 'module'.
-Examples of modules: 'Rumination', 'Relaxation', 'Depression'.
+The technical term for this layer is 'topic', but in everyday usage, we still use the term 'module'.
+Examples of modules are 'Rumination', 'Relaxation' and 'Depression'.

 The chapter layer

 Each topic exists of several chapters.
 You can compare these with chapters in a book: they offer an overview of the main subjects that will be addressed in the topic.
 Usually a topic will contain 2-10 chapters.
-Chapters are not the same as documents in the former CMS though!
-The scope of documents used to be tightly linked to the idea of 'the (amount of) content that the end user would take on in one week'.
+Chapters are not the same as documents in the web-only modules (old CMS style)!
+The scope of documents is tightly linked to the idea of 'the (amount of) content that the end user would take on in one week'.
 Therefore sessions could include multiple subjects, or subjects could be spread out over multiple sessions.
 Within topics this is not the case.
 End users control their own pace through the topic and the main purpose of chapters is to offer structure and overview.
 Therefore the scope of chapters usually differs (slightly) from the scope of documents.

 Each chapter is developed as a stand-alone block of content, which means it can be added or deleted from the topic without repercussions for the rest of the content.
 In order for this to be possible, there shouldn't be any references to content outside of the chapter.

-The chapter layer is only visible to editors and therapists.
+The names of the chapters are only visible to editors and therapists.
 This means we advise you to use therapist-friendly titles.
 Examples of chapters are: 'Psycho-education about depression', 'Anti-rumination techniques', 'Cognitive techniques for dealing with burnout'.

 The page layer

-The end users view their module as a list of pages that they move through one by one.
-When the end user clicks on the 'continue' button, they move to the next page.
-In the patient navigation, the end user can see all the pages in their personal route; the ones that they've already passed and the ones that are coming up.
+The end users (mostly clients) see the module as a list of pages that they move through one by one.
+When the end user clicks on the 'continue' button, they move on to the next page.
+In the client navigation, the end user can see all the pages in their personal route; the ones that they've already passed and the ones that are coming up.